-A MSA is an allocation created from the settlement of a worker’s compensation case.
-It is established from a portion of the settlement amount to be used to pay future medical expenses that are (a) related to the job injury and (b) that would otherwise be payable by Medicare.
+An MSA is an allocation created from the settlement of a worker's compensation or liability case.
+It is established from a portion of the settlement amount to be used to pay future medical expenses that (a) are related the job or accident related injury and (b) would otherwise be payable by Medicare.
+Bear in mind that Medicare DOES NOT cover everything.
+For example an injured party that requires custodial care is not likely to receive much from Medicare.
+The operative phrase in the Medicare Secondary Payer context is "that would otherwise be payable by Medicare".

 The Center for Medicare and Medicaid Services (CMS) has stated that all workers' compensation cases where the injured party is a Medicare recipient or is expected to be a recipient within 30 months of date of settlement, or if the amount of settlement is over $250,000, Medicare' s interests must be considered.
 A Medicare Set-Aside Allocation amount is determined through the analysis of the particular case.
 Medicare considers the allocation to be the primary fund for paying Medicare covered expenses compensable to the injury.
 Once the allocation amount is exhausted, Medicare becomes the primary payor of the Medicare covered expenses for the compensable injury.